tirupati17/tirupati17.github.io/resume.md

 <h4>CelerStudio - Lead Software Engineer | Founder - iOS | JAVASCRIPT | PHP</h4>
 > 1 Jan 2015 - Present

+> NOTE: Celerstudio is my open source initiative means most of the apps under Celerstudio are open source

 <!-- <p>
     After spending almost 10 months at CelerApps (11 March 2014 - 31 Dec 2014) I realize that there is something which I want to transform i.e the amount of time spend on a product because without your dedicated effort it's not possible to build any perfect product.